-Observation Nathan was stamping his feet and watching the lights in his shoes flash.
+Observation: Nathan was stamping his feet and watching the lights in his shoes flash.
 “Look, the lights come on when I do this.”

-Assessment Nathan is exploring cause and effect.
+Assessment: Nathan is exploring cause and effect.
 He has realised his actions cause the lights in his shoes to flash.
 He has calculated how hard to stamp his feet to set the lights off.

 Here are some next steps that might arise from this observation using the four categories above:

 1. EYFS, Development Matters (Early Education, 2012) 30–50 months, Understanding the World, Technology – ‘Shows skill in making toys work by pressing parts or lifting flaps to achieve effects such as sound, movements or new images.’

 The next step in this case may be to extend his fascination with light and dark – for example, using the pop-up tent and taking him in with a torch to see the difference between dark and light.

 3. This could be further cause-and-effect activities.
 For example, if you push the button on the CD player music comes on then goes off.
 What other buttons are there in the setting?

 4. The next step may be to support Nathan’s mastery disposition, showing his friends his flashing shoes at circle time to support his self-esteem at being able to do this.

 It is vital to use your observations and assessments to inform the next steps and planning for your children.

-Choosing the next steps should not be a random action; it should be considered, and the reasons why a choice has been made should be clear to the practitioner and preferably recorded somewhere – for example, on the planning or in the child’s personal records.
+Choosing next steps should not be a random action; it should be considered, and the reasons why a choice has been made should be clear to you and preferably recorded somewhere – for example, on planning or in the child’s personal records.

-For example, one particular area of learning that is often avoided is mathematical development – perhaps because practitioners are less secure in their own mathematical knowledge or because mathematical links are not as obvious as some of the other areas of learning and development.
+For example, one particular area of learning that is often avoided is mathematical development – perhaps because we’re less secure in our own mathematical knowledge or because mathematical links are not as obvious as some of the other areas of learning and development.